Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 branch:        E---F---G
 ```

 Branches are given names such as "add-authentication" and "fix-css-bug," and branches can have branches of their own.
-The ultimate goal is to let developers do what they need to do without stepping on each other, and to ultimately have a "master" branch representing the best efforts of everyone involved.
+The ultimate goal is to let developers do what they need to do without stepping on each other, and to wind up with a "master" branch representing the best efforts of everyone involved.

 ## Create a branch